Timboroa: Post election violence

 In the civil violence of the aftermath of the 2007 elections, the town was completely destroyed.
 Timboroa was located just off of the A-104 motorway.

 Climate and weather

-The town is 9557 ft above the sea level and hence one of the coldest or chilliest area in Kenya comparable with Mt Kenya Region.
+The town is 9557 ft above sea level and hence one of the coldest or chilliest areas in Kenya comparable with Mt Kenya Region.
 During the months of June–August thick fog engulfs the entire area.
 Timboroa is the highest point of the Kenyan Highlands where people live.
 The Batian peak of Mount Kenya at 17,057 ft is, however, the tallest overall point in Kenya - although it's not habitable unlike the Timboroa Forest.

 Agriculture

-It is a very rich agricultural area known for potato growing and one can see women selling potatoes at the road side.
+It is a very rich agricultural area known for potato growing and one can see women selling potatoes by the roadside.
 The place is known for potatoes such as 'shangii' and Nyayo.
 Many farmers rear Merino sheep.
 It was a major pyrethrum growing area before 2000 before pyrethrum prices became unbearably low.